Project — MIT Summer Program

 This portable invention would allow the user to create a sleeping environment anywhere.
 My design process started from the concept of sleep, then was narrowed down to a product through weeks of brainstorming and sketching.
 I explored how sound and light affect how humans sleep.

-I invented a collapsible hood that functions as a "sleep cocoon" designed to be worn over a person’s head.
+I invented a collapsible hood that functions as a "sleep cocoon" designed to be worn over a person's head.
 When a user wears the device, they can expand it to cover their head.
 I used headphones as the base for the model to create an enhanced sleeping environment using sound.
-Once I had the cardboard prototype, I assembled the final model out of polyester and looked for people who could use a nap.
+Once I had the cardboard prototype, I assembled the final model out of polyester.

 I learned the beauty of human-centered design and was able to demonstrate my creativity.
 I had the opportunity to be very creative and after rapid iterative prototyping, I ended up with a product I love.